Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1and2/PATTERN1_LAKEHOUSE.md

 # Pattern 1: Load from Fabric Lakehouse to Fabric Gold Lakehouse
+To complete this pattern, we will:
+- Create the pipeline to load data from the Fabric Lakehouse to the Gold Lakehouse
+- Update the Orchestrator pipeline to do the Lookup against the Metadata Database table and call the new pipeline
 ## Create the pipeline to load data from Fabric Lakehouse to Gold Fabric Lakehouse
 When this pipeline is complete, it will look like this: ![lakehousetable](images/load-lakehouse-pipeline.jpg)